-The median projection of members of the Federal Open Market Committee—the Fed governors in Washington and the presidents of the regional Fed banks—puts the long-run real neutral interest rate at 0.5% as of the second quarter of 2023.
+The median projection of members of the Federal Open Market Committee—the Fed governors in Washington and the presidents of the regional Fed banks—puts the long run real neutral interest rate at 0.5% as of the third quarter of 2023.
 The median projection of the long-run fed funds rate—essentially, an estimate of the neutral rate—has declined over time.
-It is now 1.5 percentage points lower than it was a decade ago in 2013.
+It is now 1.5 percentage points lower than it was a decade ago.

 What determines the neutral rate of interest in the long term?